 I have a particular student that I like to recall fondly.
-This was a student in one of our graduate MSIT degrees.
 In the course I was teaching, he’d keep coming back to me and ask, “Can I go further ahead and finish up these assignments?”

 In our online program, you have access to all the materials, lectures and exams from the first day, so if you want, you can complete the entire class at your pace.
 Even though it’s eight weeks, you could get it done quicker.

 So, he came to me and asked, “Can I get this done faster?
 I’d like to do it in a few weeks.”
 And I said, “Sure, go right ahead.”
 So he got it all out of the way – he finished up the class probably in 4-5 weeks, and I thought “That’s a real go-getter.”

 It was interesting to see a year later that he became in a position of authority here at our school leading our information technology department!

 I think one thing that motivates our students most of all is how they can apply what they’re learning in class to their real-world experience.
 For example, I teach a software systems course that covers the lifecycle of software, including design, the requirements, and how to launch the product.
 For this course, many of these students will use their real-world career as an example.
 They pitch potential software they design and explain how it would help the business they’re currently involved in.
 This provides experience in software lifecycles itself and how to help the company in the real world, which goes beyond just the classroom.

 What advice would you give to prospective students for academic success?